-Kathleen Lei Limayo is a documentary filmmaker, documentary photographer, multimedia journalist, and visual anthropologist based in the Philippines.
+Kathleen Lei Limayo is a documentary filmmaker, documentary photographer, visual anthropologist, multimedia journalist, and video producer based in the Philippines.

-She focuses on visually documenting the impacts of the climate crisis and covers multimedia stories on the intersections of environmental issues with human rights, women’s rights, and indigenous issues.
+She focuses on visually documenting the impacts of the climate crisis and covers multimedia stories on the intersections of environmental issues with human rights, women’s issues, and indigenous issues.

 For more than ten years, Kathleen has extensively documented stories of culture and rights struggles of Indigenous communities across the Philippines.
 In 2019, she visually documented the investigative report on the displacement of Aeta Indigenous communities due to the Philippine government’s New Clark City project with journalists from the Philippine Daily Inquirer.
 To date, she is documenting the ongoing struggles of Dumagat-Remontado Indigenous communities fighting against the China-funded ‘Kaliwa Dam’ project.